Banks take beating amid stock and bond carnage

 |NASDAQ COMPOSITE INDEX

 The Federal Reserve has raised interest rates three times this year and a fourth hike is expected later this month at the conclusion of the two-day meeting on Dec.
 19. While Fed Chair Jerome Powell suggested last month that policymakers could temper their rate hike plans for 2019, investors remain cautious on trying to game the Federal Reserve, especially as the bulk of economic data continues to show an improving economy.
+On Friday a fresh check on the health of the U.S. job market will be released.
+The unemployment rate remains at 3.7 percent, the lowest level since 1969 and there are more jobs open than available workers to fill them.

 Powell's less hawkish tone came after weeks of Fed bashing by President Trump.
-The Fed Head was set to deliver testimony on Wednesday before the Joint Economic Committee but the event was cancelled to observe former President George H.W.
+The Fed Head was set to deliver testimony on Wednesday before the Joint Economic Committee, but the event was cancelled to observe former President George H.W.
 Bush's state funeral.

 Many government offices are closed, along with the U.S. stock market and other businesses.